loganstartoni/LoganStartoniBlog/docs/Technical/Infrastructure/Traefik/Docker: Labels Breakdown.md

 date: 2023-09-10
 ---
 # Overview
 This page will break down the parts of the Label in the [docker file](Docker%3A%20All%20Together%20Now.md).
 This will allow you to extend it if you have to.
+Additional this will show you some of the configuration available to you for exposing a docker image.

 Configuring the [command](Docker%3A%20Command%20Breakdown.md) to do what I wanted and the [labels](Docker%3A%20Labels%20Breakdown.md) is something that when I first dived into setting up my setup I struggled to understand.